opengovsg/ts-template/guides/DEPLOYING.md

 - [ ] Software
   - [ ] Stream logs to CloudWatch with a retention of 365 days for production
   - [ ] Configure environment variables per your application
-    - Set `DB_URI` to a database connection string bearing master credentials, but only for now
+    - Configure `DB_` env vars using master credentials, but only for now
 - [ ] Instances
   - [ ] Check the `<app-name>-<environment>-ec2` EC2 Security Group
 - [ ] Capacity